wazo-platform/wazo-doc/source/introduction/introduction.rst

 Wazo History
 ============

-Wazo if a fork of XiVO, which was created in 2005 by Sylvain Boily (Proformatique SARL).
+Wazo is a fork of XiVO, which was created in 2005 by Sylvain Boily (Proformatique SARL).
 The XiVO mark is now owned by Avencall SAS after a merge between Proformatique SARL and Avencall SARL in 2010.